 Wood supports may be used for temporary or permanent sign installations.
 Wood supports shall be protected by guardrail, barrier, or another form of approved positive protection if they are not considered to be break-away.
 Wood supports are considered to be breakaway supports according to the information below:

 - 4" x 6" wood posts must be used with guardrail or drilled to make them breakaway.
-Two posts must be at least 7' apart.
+Two posts can be spaced closer than 7' apart.

 - 6" x 6" wood posts must be used with guardrail or drilled to make them breakaway.
 Two posts must be at least 7' apart when used as breakaway.